Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Experiments

+We develop two datasets, \textit{CNN News} and \textit{NQ Val}, to evaluate the \problem{}.
+In Figure~\ref{fig:task_formulation}, each dataset contains an updating corpus, a replay corpus and two sets of evaluation QA pairs on new and past information, respectively.
+We use the same replay corpus and past information evaluation set for both datasets.

+\paragraph{Replay Corpus} For the main experiments, we use the Alpaca instruction-following pairs as the replay corpus.
+For continual learning experiments, we use a series of subsets with varying sizes as specified in Section~\ref{exp:add}.

+\paragraph{Replay Evaluation QA Pairs} We randomly sample 300 instruction-response pairs from the instruction fine-tuning examples used to train the base model.
+We use GPT-4 to paraphrase the sampled examples, because we aim to evaluate whether the models acquired the information instead of simply memorizing the training examples.
+The prompt is presented in Appendix~\ref{app:prompts}.

-We manually collected news articles that were published on CNN's website (\url{https://www.cnn.com/}) during the months of March and April 2023.
-After performing cleaning and filtering procedures, we selected 50 news articles to serve as our information update corpus $\mathtt{T}$.
-We deliberately chose a moderate-sized $\mathtt{T}$ as the timeliness of information updates are crucial.
-Additionally, our experimental results demonstrate the challenges faced by pretrained large language models with billions of parameters in effectively acquiring and applying information from such a corpus, primarily due to the exposure bias problem mentioned earlier.
+\paragraph{CNN News Updating Corpus} We manually collected a small scale corpus of news articles that were published on CNN's website (\url{https://www.cnn.com/}) during the months of March and April 2023.
+We randomly selected 50 news articles to serve as our information updating corpus.
+Although this dataset is moderately sized, experimental results demonstrate the challenges in effectively acquiring and applying information from such a small corpus due to the exposure bias problem.